-The initial proposal for Interstate 485 was an east-west alignment from the Downtown Connector (I-75/85) to the Perimeter Highway (I-285) at the Stone Mountain Freeway.
-The corridor was numbered Georgia 410, one of the Georgia 400 series applied to every Interstate highway assigned within the Peach State.
-The Stone Mountain Freeway (U.S. 78) branches east from U.S. 29 (Lawrenceville Highway) to Interstate 285 and Rockbridge Road near Stone Mountain Park.
+The initial proposal for Interstate 485 was an alignment east from the Downtown Connector (I-75/85) to the Perimeter Highway (I-285) at the Stone Mountain Freeway.
+The corridor was numbered Georgia State Route 410, one of the SR 400 series applied to every Interstate highway assigned within the Peach State.
+Stone Mountain Freeway (U.S. 78) branches east from U.S. 29 (Lawrenceville Highway) to Interstate 285 and Rockbridge Road near Stone Mountain Park.
 The portion west to Downtown was never constructed.

-With the Stone Mountain Freeway canceled west of Lawrenceville Highway, I-485 was reconsidered as a connector between I-75/85 at Downtown Atlanta and the proposed Georgia 400 freeway extending north from Interstate 675 in DeKalb County.
-Georgia 400 south to I-285 was eventually dropped along with the western Georgia 410 corridor for I-485.
+With the Stone Mountain Freeway canceled west of Lawrenceville Highway, I-485 was reconsidered as a connector between I-75/85 at Downtown Atlanta and the proposed SR 400 freeway extending north from Interstate 675 in DeKalb County.
+SR 400 south to I-285 was eventually dropped along with the western SR 410 corridor for I-485.

-AASHTO approved the northeasterly loop of Interstate 485 between the Downtown Connector and I-85 near Lenox Road on June 30, 1970.
+The American Association of State Highway and Transportation Officials (AASHTO) approved the northeasterly loop of Interstate 485 between the Downtown Connector and I-85 near Lenox Road on June 30, 1970.
 Following community opposition to the freeway, the route was subsequently eliminated by AASHTO on June 17, 1975.
 The short freeway spur east from the high speed interchange with I-75/85 to Howell Street was the only section of I-485 ever constructed.
-It was later renumbered as Georgia 10.
+It was later renumbered as SR 10.